I am a quantum chemist with expertise in quantum mechanics, linear algebra,

 thesis

-strongly correlated paired fermionic and spin-1/2 many-body systems.
+strongly correlated paired fermionic and spin-1/2 systems.

 I helped develop